 Unfortunately, splitting the company between Netflix's mail-order DVDs and Qwikster's DVD streaming made things more complicated -- not to mention, it resulted in a 60% price increase for those who wanted both services.

 Even worse, current customers weren't grandfathered into the new price structure at the old rate, causing serious negativity amidst all the general confusion.
-Plus, the Qwikster Twitter handle was already owned by someone else: a pot smoker who discussed boredom,
+Plus, the Qwikster Twitter handle was already owned by someone else: a pot smoker who discussed boredom, smoking, and partying.

 According to CNET, the company lost 800,000 subscribers and its stock price dropped 77% in four months.